 4. It's Still Early in the SBOM Journey

-Although the Linux Foundation survey made clear that SBOM awareness is on the rise, it also shed light on the fact that many organizations are still early in their SBOM journeys.
+Although the Linux Foundation survey made clear that SBOM awareness is on the rise, it also highlighted that many organizations are still early in their SBOM journeys.

 For example, only 46% of respondents said their organizations were currently consuming SBOMs.
-Another 42% said their organizations planned to start consuming SBOMs in the next 6-24 months.
+Another 42% planned to start consuming SBOMs in the next 6-24 months.

-The survey also revealed several areas where respondents lack clarity about the future of SBOMs.
-40% of respondents said they were “unclear” about industry commitment to SBOMs, while 39% questioned whether there was a consensus around what, exactly, an SBOM should contain.
+The survey also revealed areas where respondents lack clarity about the future of SBOMs.
+40% of respondents were “unclear” about industry commitment to SBOMs, while 39% questioned whether there was consensus on what an SBOM should contain.

 5. Machine-Readability and Dependency Depth Are Top SBOM Needs

-Survey respondents were asked about their top “SBOM needs” — elements and processes viewed as mission-critical parts of an effective SBOM program.
+Survey respondents were questioned about their top “SBOM needs” — elements and processes viewed as mission-critical parts of an effective SBOM program.
 This included topics like dependency depth, delivery formats, and generation frequency.

 Respondents were given three possible answers for each question in this section.
-Below are the most common responses for several topics.
+The most common responses included:

 6. Open Source is Everywhere

-40% of respondents said that their organizations did assign certain conditions to the use of open source.
-The most commonly cited conditions were verifying code performance, verifying code security, and verifying support for the code.
+40% of respondents noted that their organizations placed certain conditions on the use of open source.
+The most commonly cited conditions were verifying code performance, code security, and support for the code.

 The State of Software Bill of Materials (SBOM) and Cybersecurity Readiness: The Bottom Line

-The Linux Foundation’s report on SBOMs and cybersecurity readiness includes new research on the impact of the Biden Administration’s Cybersecurity Executive Order, attitudes toward SBOMs, activities paramount to supply chain security, and more.
-Overall, the results are encouraging: it’s clear organizations are continuing to prioritize software supply chain security, and many view SBOMs as an important ongoing or planned initiative.
+The Linux Foundation’s report on SBOMs and cybersecurity readiness includes new research on the Biden Administration’s Cybersecurity Executive Order, attitudes toward SBOMs, activities essential for supply chain security, and more.
+Overall, the results are encouraging: it’s clear organizations continue to prioritize software supply chain security, and many view SBOMs as an important ongoing or planned initiative.

-Yet, it’s also apparent that there’s plenty of room for improvement, especially in the creation and adoption of industry-wide standards governing SBOM specifics (above and beyond the NTIA’s “Minimum Required Elements of a Software Bill of Materials”).
+However, there's room for improvement, particularly in creating and adopting industry-wide standards governing SBOM specifics (above and beyond the NTIA’s "Minimum Required Elements of a Software Bill of Materials").

 A Final Note

-If your organization is looking for support on its SBOM journey, FOSSA can help.
-The Forrester Wave recently awarded us the highest possible score in its SBOM criteria, and numerous companies across the globe use our solutions to generate and maintain up-to-date, accurate SBOMs.
+If your organization seeks support on its SBOM journey, FOSSA can help.
+The Forrester Wave recently awarded us the highest possible score in its SBOM criteria, and numerous companies globally use our solutions to generate and maintain up-to-date, accurate SBOMs.
 Please contact our team for more information.